YuhuiNi/YuhuiNi.github.io/projects.md

 ### Zhejiang Unviersity

-#### Predicting prices of stocks
+#### Predicting price of stocks using improved KPCA and SVM

-- Proposed an improved predicting time series model combing support vector machine (SVR) with Kernel principal component analysis (KPCA) based on group Lasso method, which greatly increases the accuracy of predicting prices of stocks.
+-  Conducted predicting algorithm using support vector machine(SVM) combined with PCA, KPCA, Isomap feature extraction

+- Proposed a new method to apply group lasso before KPCA and achieved comparable NMSE with 20% less time.

 #### Research on the Implementation of Shanghai-Hong Kong Stock Connect to China Stock Market